sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/index.md

 It also refers to migration from one deployment type to the other, for example moving from Docker Single Container to Docker Compose.

 More details on both cases are provided in our [Migration docs](TBD)

+## Federation

+Federation refers to using multiple Sourcegraph servers together, each of which is responsible for a subset of repositories.

+Currently the only supported federation use case is [redirecting your Sourcegraph instance's users to Sourcegraph.com for _public_ repositories](public_repositories.md) (instead of mirroring, analyzing, and indexing public repositories on your Sourcegraph instance).

+> NOTE: We plan to enhance federation in the future to support merging data (such as cross-references) from multiple Sourcegraph instances, sharing user accounts, etc. [Post an issue](https://github.com/sourcegraph/sourcegraph/issues) if you have a specific feature request for federation.